zbeach/zb-utils/README.md

 A set of utility functions for various purposes

 ## Build
 If you have Gradle installed, run `gradle build`.
-To wrap the build into a Windows executable, run `gradle createExe`

 Otherwise,
 - On **Linux** or **macOS**, in the project's root directory, run `./gradlew build`